Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • Diabetes may develop.

-• Pain in the veins, joints, muscles.
+• Pain in veins, joints, muscles.

 • Immunity decreases.